David Soucy

-David Soucy (born 1957) is an American politician and was a Republican member of the Vermont Senate representing the Rutland District from 2017 to 2019.
-He was appointed to the State Senate by Governor Phil Scott.
+David Soucy (born 1957) is an American politician.
+He is a Republican member of the Vermont's House of Representatives representing the Washington-Orange district.

+Early life and education

 Born in Portland, Maine, Soucy graduated from South Portland High School.
 He attended Marist College.
 Soucy has been a resident of Vermont since 1997.

+Career

+Soucy was a Republican member of the Vermont Senate representing the Rutland District from 2017 to 2019.
+He was appointed to the State Senate by Governor Phil Scott.

 He is a former professional golfer.
 Soucy serves as the head golf professional at the Country Club of Barre, in Barre, Vermont.
+Soucy is a member of the Barre Town Selectboard.

+In 2026 he was appointed to the House of Representatives by Governor Phil Scott to fill a seat vacated by Topper McFaun.